Frenzie/nimbler/docs/docs.md

 ## Installation

-Fuzzy Windows has been tested on Ubuntu.
+Nimbler has been tested on Debian and Ubuntu.
 However, it should work under any GTK based environment.

 ### Requirements

-Fuzzy Windows depends on GTK3+ and KeyBinder 3.
+Nimbler depends on GTK3+ and KeyBinder 3.
 You will need to install KeyBinder 3 via your operating system's package manager.

 In case of Ubuntu, you can open the *Software Center* and search for `keybinder 3`, and then install it. (*Make sure you click on **show technical items** in the Software Center*)

-If you're using Debian, you'll find some OS specific instructions at the bottom of this page.
+If you're using Debian Jessie, you can similarly install libkeybinder.
+For Wheezy the package will have to be backported from Jessie or Ubuntu.
+More detailed instructions can be found below.

 ### Installing